Valen-Sandbox/.github/server-rules.md

 7. Mechs should follow all air-based rules.
 8. Crew entities must be used in all vehicles.
 9. Turrets must utilize ACF turret entities.
+10. Handheld ACF dupes are not allowed.
+11. Emplacements should follow all ground-based rules.
-10. Staff members have the final say in whether a vehicle is illegal or not, even if its violation(s) are ambiguous and/or not explicitly written in these rules.
+12. Staff members have the final say in whether a vehicle is illegal or not, even if its violation(s) are ambiguous and/or not explicitly written in these rules.

 ### Ground-Based Rules
-11. Ground-based vehicles must weigh no more than 60,999kg.
+13. Ground-based vehicles must weigh no more than 60,999kg.
-12. Each prop of internal armoring (any armor that cannot be seen from the outside of the vehicle) should have no more than a 20mm thickness and 50 health.
+14. Each prop of internal armoring (any armor that cannot be seen from the outside of the vehicle) should have no more than a 20mm thickness and 50 health.

 ### Air-Based Rules
-13. Aircraft must weigh no more than 10,999kg while fully loaded.
+15. Aircraft must weigh no more than 10,999kg while fully loaded.
-14. Aircraft should only use the Fin tool, applyforce, or ACF entities for mobility (within reason).
+16. Aircraft should only use the Fin tool, applyforce, or ACF entities for mobility (within reason).
-15. Each prop of aircraft armor should have no more than a 20mm thickness and 50 health.
+17. Each prop of aircraft armor should have no more than a 20mm thickness and 50 health.

-### Handheld Rules
-16. Handhelds must be no more than 20mm OR hold a singular missile.
-17. When using a handheld, ammo must be exposed and on your person at all times.